quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 But wait, _something is off_.
 Isn't the arguments is _the same_ for most of the time?
 We only make `test-count` random, with a very small range.
 So did we only do stress testing with only 10 tests repeatedly?
-Well no. To see why, let's create another stress.
+Well NO. To see why, let's create another stress.
 It will be the same as the above stress, but now with lower time limit for the brute-force solution to have `TLE` verdict.